lukasmalfi/theta_ribozymes/README.md

-# Discovery of Theta Ribozymes in Gut Phages–Implications for tRNA and Alternative Genetic Coding
+# Exploring the Role of HDV-Like Theta Ribozymes in tRNA-Based Recoding of Gut Phages

 All Code underlaying the discovery of theta ribozymes.